German Shepherd Now

 A Chihuahua puppy reaches adult size in about eight months.
 A German Shepherd is still growing at 18 months.
 That slower, heavier growth trajectory puts real stress on developing bones and joints, and it responds directly to how much calcium the puppy absorbs.

-Beyond calcium, the phosphorus ratio matters too.
-A balanced calcium-to-phosphorus ratio (roughly 1.2:1 to 1.4:1) supports healthy bone mineralization.
+Beyond the calcium level itself, the phosphorus ratio matters.
+A balanced calcium-to-phosphorus ratio (the large-breed ideal sits around 1.1:1 to 1.4:1) supports healthy bone mineralization.
 Look for phosphorus in the 0.6–1.0% range.

 Other nutrients worth checking on the label: